Here’s a sample resume we recently produced for a Risk Manager in Singapore.

 - Combined Basel compliance and structuring expertise to facilitate transactions with P&L exceeding USD $600 million.
 Transactions cleared internal Return on Capital hurdle rate, and enabled the bank to win the mandate by providing finer client pricing [Include industry-specific terminology, such as Basel Compliance, P&L, Return on Capital, etc. where possible and provide elaborations on how you were involved]

 - Performed critical analysis of operational risk management at the bank’s operations hub in Chennai, India.
-Personally analysed and identified gaps, working with local teams to fix these gaps
+Personally analysed and identified gaps, working with local teams to fix these gaps [Talk about your contributions (and the approaches you took on to achieve them) to the company and how it affected the overall operations / profit.]

-- Led team of 30 associates and analysts to manage a portfolio of corporates and banks, primarily in Singapore and Malaysia.
+- Led team of 30 associates and analysts to manage a portfolio of corporates and banks, primarily in Singapore and Singapore.
 Deliverables included credit risk analysis, credit limit sanctions, deal structuring, covenant stipulation, and deal execution [Simple, clear overview of the job you previously done.
 Notice also how the remaining bullet points are shorter.
 No need to go into deep detail about previous similar workscopes.]

 - Responsible for building and designing Governance, Risk and Oversight (GRO) framework for business operational risk teams including identifying operational risks & gaps and formulating & implementing key controls to manage and mitigate those risks [Always spell out the words first followed by the acronym in parentheses even if the acronym is widely used in the industry to ensure clarity and ease of understanding]